AbbyXing/AbbyXing.github.io/_posts/2020-03-27-Create-Simple-Ins-Like-Photos-Layout.md

 The result looks like this:
 ![flex-nowrap][flex-nowrap]

-If your items are large and can't be alined in one rwo, we use ***flex-wrap: wrap;*** to allow our flex items to wrap onto multiple lines.
+If your items are large and can't be aligned in one row, we use ***flex-wrap: wrap;*** to allow our flex items to wrap onto multiple lines.
 For example:
 ```html
 <style>
     .box {